Colonial Civil Service to Indian Administration Service

 IAS officers mostly belong to educated and affluent classes.
 There have been several efforts to hire individuals and women from Scheduled Tribes and Scheduled Classes so as to improve the variety of civil service.
-Several IAS Coaching Institutes were set up to motivate and train the aspirants.
+Several IAS Coaching Centres in Chennai were set up to motivate and train the aspirants.

 Training For Recruits

 The recruits were given training at an academy located at Mussoorie in Uttar Pradesh.
 They are trained as managerial generalists.
 Further, the recruits will be taken into the period of probation and apprenticeship in the state and central governments.
 About 70% of officers work in the state administration and the remaining officers work under the central government.

 Several dedicated individuals attended the exam by getting training and guidance from the civil service coaching institutes and they successfully filled the position.
 But still, corruption remains a major problem.
 It is mainly because civil servants are put under severe political pressure.

 During the early stages of the British government in India, there were two sets of civil servants.
 The higher employees are those who were eligible to enter into agreements with the British company.
 They were referred to as covenanted servants.
 The employees who were not eligible to sign such agreements are referred to as uncovenanted.
 The lower positions come under this group.